bianchi-ed/discord.js-bot-model/README.md

 After you have created the .js file, you can write your own instructions.

 This is where you can get very creative.
 The discord.js class SlashCommandBuilder provides a set of methods so you can create very customizable commands.
-You should read the topic [Advanced command creation from the official discord.js guide ](https://discordjs.guide/slash-commands/advanced-creation.html#adding-options) to learn more about the usage of this class.
+You can find more about the SlashCommand class [in this link from discord.js docs](https://old.discordjs.dev/#/docs/builders/main/class/SlashCommandBuilder) to learn more about the usage of this class.

 Here is an example of a command that changes the bot's current status: